mecid/mecid.github.io/_posts/2025-04-01-documenting-your-code-with-docc.md

 }
 ```

 You can add info about parameters using **- Parameters:** keyword.
 Both dash and colon are required and used as separation indicators.
-On a new line, you can start writing the name of the parameter after another dash with indentation; the colon after the name is required to separate the name of its description.
+On a new line, you can start writing the name of the parameter after another dash with indentation; the colon after the name is required to separate the name and its description.

 ```swift
 extension Array {